-The BioStar installation CD includes a BioStar express installer, a BioStar server installer, and a BioStar client installer.
-The express installer will install both the server and client applications with minimal input (see section 2.2).
+The BioStar installation CD includes the BioStar installer.
+By default, the installer will install both the server and client applications with minimal input (see section 2.2).
 However, you may choose to install the server and client applications independently if you need to specify additional database options or desire to install the applications on separate PCs (see sections 2.3 and 2.4).